orochii/drekiGodot/README.md

 One attempt at making RPG on Godot just how I like it :)

 # TODO List
+- Redo battlebacks/position/camera, set to use close locations, add starting rotation for camera/battleground.
+Target icon currently ignores world rotation, what is it using for position? isn't it using global? o.o
 - Skill tree learning
 - Character info: scrolls, fylgja, position.
 - Implement general item/skill effects in battle